dashed-slug/wallets/readme.txt

 This is a wallet based on `bitcoinj` and does not store the blockchain locally.

-A downside is that the `walletnotify` mechanism and the `listtransactions` command are not implemented.
-**This means that there is no easy way for the plugin to be notified of deposits.**
-Deposits will not be recorded in the transactions table.
-Users will not be emailed when they perform deposits and they will not be able to see their deposits in the `[wallets_transactions]` UI.
-Deposits will correctly affect users' balances.
-You have been warned.

-Soon there will be a coin adapter based on the online `blockchain.info` service.
-This will be another option for running a Bitcoin wallet without the overhead of a local copy of the blockchain.
-Stay tuned.
+**block.io** is a "wallet as a service" online wallet that is very easy to configure with this plugin.
+Essentially you just need to copy the API keys into your WordPress admin screens.

-= How can I integrate it with my site? =
+= How can I integrate the Bitcoin and Altcoin Wallets plugin with my site's frontend? =

-Just insert the shortcodes anywhere to create forms to let a logged in user:
+Just insert the shortcodes anywhere to create UI elements that will be available to logged in users:

 - deposit funds: `wallets_deposit`,
 - withdraw funds: `wallets_withdraw`,